serafinomb/react-scroll-direction/README.md

 * `npm install`
 * `npm run start`

-or with docker:
-* `npm install`
-* `npm run build`
-* `npm pack`
-* `docker run -it --rm -v $(pwd):/ws:delegated -w /ws/example serafinomb/node npm install`
-* `cd example`
-* `docker run -it --rm -v $(pwd):/ws:delegated -w /ws -p 3000:3000 serafinomb/node npm run start`

 ### Development
-As of right now I've not found a convenient way to quickly test changes to the `/src/index.js` file.
+As of right now I've not found a convenient way (other than npm link) to quickly test changes to the `/src/index.js` file.
 Since I don't think there are going to be any new developments in the near future, I'm going to leave it as is and invest some time to find a better development workflow when needed.